 - Research requests requiring less than one hour of staff time to answer will be conducted free of charge.
 Questions requiring additional time to answer will be assessed a fee of $20 per hour after the first hour, or $5 per quarter hour, up to a maximum of 3 hours total.

 - A Request for Staff Research form should be completed for each request.
+You can also download a PDF version of the research form if you would prefer to send it by mail.
+Send it to:

 - Patrons may indicate in advance how much time they are willing to pay for, or ask library staff to contact them after the first hour of research is complete for an estimate of how much more time will be required.